boettiger-lab/sarsop/cran-comments.md

-This update should address all current issues in CRAN checks:
+This update should address the recent CRAN check issue regarding solaris.
-Solaris ERROR, the clang WARNINGs on Fedora, and the NOTE regarding Matrix export.
+SystemRequirements now indicate that the package will build on the three major platforms, but not on Solaris.
+CRAN's Solaris machine lacks `mallinfo`, which is avialable on other platforms.